Why Choose a Truck Accident Lawyer from Flick Law Firm for Your Case?

 What is the Average Semi Truck Accident Settlement?

-One of the first things our Kansas City truck accident lawyer will tell you is that 18 wheeler accident settlements and other commercial vehicle accident settlements vary widely.
+One of the first things our Kansas City truck accident lawyer will tell you is that 18 wheeler accident settlements and other commercial vehicle accident settlements and jury verdicts vary widely.
 Generally, there is no minimum truck crash settlement amount.
 If we tried to create a truck accident settlement calculator some of the information which would need to be included is:

 - Your Injuries.
 Did you have a spinal cord injury, brain injury or broken bones for example or neck and back strains?